garbagetown/guideline/source_en/ImplementationAtEachLayer/CreateWebApplicationProject.rst

     If domain layer components are registered to the application context for the \ ``DispatcherServlet``\, trouble like the database operations are not committed occurs due to component that performs the transaction control (AOP) is not enabled.

-    Furthermore, the settings for not occurring the above issues are done in the Maven Archetype created project.
+    Furthermore, the settings are done in the project created using Maven Archetype so that the above events don't occur.
     It is necessary to be careful while performing modification or addition of the settings.

 |